 Tuition & Financial Aid

 Choosing a Catholic school is an investment in your child's future.
 A future of college and career success, but more importantly the daily reminder to strive towards eternal reward in heaven.
+Tuition for the 2020 - 2021 school year is $10,800.
+St. Frances Academy uses SMARTTuition to manage payment of all tuition payments.

 The primary responsibility for financing a scholar's education rests with the family which undertakes a financial commitment and sacrifice in deciding to send their children to a Catholic school.
 Although paying for education is first and foremost the responsibility of a family, each school, parish and the Archdiocese of Baltimore devote significant funds each year to financial aid programs to assist.
 Our school communities benefit by attracting scholars that otherwise would not be able to attend our schools.